epicleet/write-ups/2019/h2hc_ctf/offensive_way/labyrx_elt2_en.md

 where aa, bb, cc, dd, ee, ff, gg, hh values are in 00-7f range and the other _bytes_ are 00.

 As each move adds 2 _bits_ into the encoded path, each _byte_ represents 4 moves and the expected path has 64 moves.
-As the odd-index _bytes_ (first index is zero) are 00, 4 random moves are followed and follow 4 moves to the right (0 is the argument to _update_obj_, when the right arrow key is pressed).
+As the odd-index _bytes_ (first index is zero) are 00, 4 arbitrary moves are followed and follow 4 moves to the right (0 is the argument to _update_obj_, when the right arrow key is pressed).

+All those constraints reduce the space of possible paths in the maze between the initial and the target positions, making feasible list all encoded paths meeting them.
-All thoses constraints were expressed in the Python _script_ in snippet 7. lab.txt content is presented in snippet 8.
+They were expressed in the Python _script_ in snippet 7. lab.txt content is presented in snippet 8.

 ```python